YangZeng2024/SQPEq2024/README.md

 If you would like to test your own problem instances, please modify:
  ”estimator.jl“,
- the relevant code in ”main.jl“, the estimator-related parameters in ”ProblemSetup.jl“.
+ the relevant code in ”main.jl“, and the estimator-related parameters in ”ProblemSetup.jl“.

 Modifying algorithm parameters:
 Other input parameters and algorithm settings can be configured in:
  "ProblemSetup.jl".

 Testing on LIBSVM problems:
 To run experiments on LIBSVM datasets, execute "LIBSVM.jl".
 For example:
  SQPEq("a9a.txt", 1e-4, 41, 500).